lfn3/personal-site/content/post/why-bother-with-property-tests.md

 ### You have to think more

 This is the reason I got into programming.
 Sometimes it's *hard*, and you have to spend a while noodling on a problem before you can make a reasonable attack on it.
-Often, choosing properties to write is one of those hard things.
+Often, figuring out the properties to write is one of those hard things.
 I don't think that's a bad thing.
-Personally I'm far more prone to underthinking a particular bit of code than overthinking it, and anything that makes me slow down a bit and worry about what the code is actually supposed to be doing is probably a good thing.
+Personally I'm far more prone to under thinking a particular bit of code than over thinking it, and anything that makes me slow down a bit and worry about what the code is actually supposed to be doing is probably a good thing.

+I think that's one of the unrealized or underrated advantages of TDD, that you spend more time thinking about what the code does and how it does it.
+Often having read the code I just wrote is enough to make me discover there's something in need of correction.
+Property testing has the same effect, just more of it.

 ### Make impractical tests possible.